Retirement Spending Smile or Lumpy Expenses?

 Effect of Income on the Retirement Spending Smile

-Affluent retirees have a different smile curve than those with limited resources (such as just social security).
+Affluent retirees have a different smile curve than those with limited resources (such as social security).
 Those with plenty of reserves rapidly decrease the spending rate in early retirement, while those with fewer resources have a different curve.
-This implies a bit of flexibility in the decrease of spending in retirement.
+This implies a bit of flexibility in decreasing spending in retirement.

 This is represented above in Figure 5.
 The blue line represents folks with less income.
 The decreasing slope is slow and not as deep as those more affluent in green.
 The rate of increase in the curve is higher and faster in those with less reserve, and they have increased real spending above inflation-adjusted amounts at the very end of their retirement.